vatsimnetwork/simaware-tracon-project/README.md

 `name`: The radio callsign of the boundary.
 `label_lat`: (optional number) latitude of desired label location.
 If not set, SimAware will choose the location automatically.
 `label_lon`: (optional number) longitude of desired label location.
 If not set, SimAware will choose the location automatically.

+## How SimAware Determines TRACON Boundaries
+1. SimAware reads this GeoJSON file and records the prefix(es) and suffix of each boundary.
+2. When a callsign with a matching prefix is found, SimAware chooses the correct TRACON boundary to draw.
+3. If no matching prefix/suffix pair is found, SimAware will revert back to a TRACON circle.
+Note that SimAware will assume `"suffix"="APP"` if none is specified.

+Note 1: If a double prefix callsign connects, e.g. LAX_U_APP, SimAware will check for matches on *both* "LAX_U" and "LAX" before reverting to a TRACON circle.
+This can be useful if further sectorization is desired, e.g. SCT Downey/Zuma sectors.
+Note 2: If the same prefix/suffix pair is specified in the GeoJSON file, SimAware *will not* know which one to choose.
+Each prefix/suffix pair *must* be unique.